yurasong/Pik3ca_MG_analysis/README.md

 # Pik3ca_MG_analysis

-This repository includes the codes which are used for visualization and analysis of single-cell sequencing datasets, related to the publication.
+This repository includes the codes which are used for visualization and analysis of single-cell transcriptomics and 10X multiomcs datasets, related to the publication.

 Proceeded files and Seurat data object which are used for publications are available upon request.